-The Landlord hereby authorises the Letting Agent, as its agent, to appoint OVO Gas Ltd and OVO Electricity Ltd (together "OVO Energy") as the electricity and/or gas supplier for the property; however, this will not prevent the Landlord from changing to a different energy provider if desired.
+The Landlord hereby authorises the Letting Agent, as its agent, to appoint OVO Gas Ltd, OVO (S) Gas Limited and OVO Electricity Ltd (together "OVO Energy") SSE Energy Services is currently trading as part of OVO Energy Limited, as the electricity and/or gas supplier for the property; however, this will not prevent the Landlord from changing to a different energy provider if desired.

-OVO (S) Electricity Limited, also trading as SSE, is a subsidiary of OVO and will provide customer service and support for all aspects of the energy account(s) while the property is supplied by OVO Energy.
+OVO Energy, currently trading as SSE Energy Services, is a subsidiary of OVO and will provide customer service and support for all aspects of the energy account(s) while the property is supplied by OVO Energy.